Prof Kathi Fisler (office hours by appointment)

 The course assumes that students have had a few courses (at any level) in CS.
 Assignments won't involve programming, but students need enough experience with programming, data structures, and basic software development to participate in discussions of papers about these topics.
 Regular and active class participation will be a key part of the course grade.
 Interested students who are unsure of their background should contact the instructor prior to registering for the course.

 This is a research seminar course, which means I will not give formal lectures.
 Instead, class sessions will be spent discussing research papers (which you must read before class), working on focused exercises, creating and critiquing research study designs, and discussing current events in computing education.
 You will critique each others' work during working sessions in class, partly as a way to deepen and foster discussion.

-My goal is for you learn both the state of computing education as a research field as well as the research skills needed to apply and assess these ideas in your own careers and contexts.
+My goal is for you learn both the state of computing education as a research field as well as how to apply and assess these ideas in your own careers and contexts.